AlexBHarley/deepstream.io-website/src/docs/server/node-api/readme.md

+---
+title: Node API
+description: API docs for using deepstream within your own node application
+---

 API when using deepstream as a NodeJS package via NPM.

 ### `constructor(options)`
 Instantiate a new deepstream server instance.
 You can pass an optional object which contains the configuration or a filePath to the configuration file.
 Missing options will be merged with default values.

 If you omit the argument, deepstream will use default values.
 Read more about the [configuration and default values](/docs/server/configuration).

 {{#table mode="api"}}
 -
   arg: options
   typ: Object | String
   opt: true